julson/CarND-Traffic-Sign-Classifier-Project/writeup.md

 * The shape of a traffic sign image is (32, 32, 3)
 * The number of unique classes/labels in the data set is 43

-#### 2. Include an exploratory visualization of the dataset.

-I plotted the training, validation and tests sets on a histogram to see the distribution of traffic signs across all the 43 classes.
-The distribution is a bit uneven, so it might be useful to generate fake data other classes to balance it out.
+Looking at the training, validation and test sets plotted on a histogram, it shows that the distribution is a bit uneven across th 43 classes, but the sizes are sufficient enough to train the classifier.

 ![alt text][image1]

-### Design and Test a Model Architecture
+### Creating the Architecture

-#### 1. Describe how you preprocessed the image data.
-What techniques were chosen and why did you choose these techniques?
-Consider including images showing the output of each preprocessing technique.
-Pre-processing refers to techniques such as converting to grayscale, normalization, etc. (OPTIONAL: As described in the "Stand Out Suggestions" part of the rubric, if you generated additional data for training, describe why you decided to generate additional data, how you generated the data, and provide example images of the additional data.
-Then describe the characteristics of the augmented training set like number of images in the set, number of images for each class, etc.)

-For pre-processing, I normalized the images to reduce the oscillations when the learning rate gets applied and turn them into grayscale in order to reduce the dimensions of the input (they're going to get reduced as they pass through the network anyway)
+Pre-processing the images is necessary to reduce the variations between images.
+Converting the images to grayscale reduces the dimensions of the input and takes out color from the equation.
+The images are then normalized to reduce the oscillations when the learning rate gets applied.
+It produces training image of something like this:

 ![alt text][image2]